Osvaldo Nartallo

-Osvaldo Darío Nartallo (born 1972 in General Belgrano, Buenos Aires, Argentina), is a former Argentine footballer.
+Osvaldo Darío Nartallo (born 7 September 1972 in General Belgrano, Buenos Aires) is an Argentine former footballer.

 Nartallo started his career with San Lorenzo de Almagro in 1990, he only made 10 appearances for the club, and left in 1992.
 His next club was Nueva Chicago in the Argentine 2nd Division.

 Later in 1992 he joined Orlando Pirates in South Africa and in 1993 he joined Beşiktaş JK in Turkey, he achieved moderate success at the club, scoring several goals.
 He later played for in Petrol Ofisi Spor in Turkey.

 In 1998, he moved to Spain and played for Granada CF, along with other compatriots, Gaston Lolito and Sebastian Hernán Cattáneo.

 In 1999 Nartallo moved to Mexico where he played for three clubs, Puebla Fútbol Club (1999–2000), Toros Neza (2000) and Querétaro FC (2001).